-Medway is home to a number of significant business and industrial estates that provide good quality accommodation for the area's 13,700+ businesses.
-Medway Council has led the charge in the development of business premises, in particular by bringing forward its owned and operated Innovation Centre and Studios.
+Medway is home to a number of significant business and industrial estates that provide good quality accommodation for the area's 14,000+ businesses.
+Medway Council has led the charge in the development of business premises, in particular by bringing forward its owned and operated Innovation Centre and Studios both with superfast broadband.
 There is a growing opportunity to build on these successes.

 With a generally ageing commercial stock profile, most employment estates operating at capacity, and a lack of modern office space to allow business growth, it is vital that Medway identifies sites that provide the land and facilities for Medway businesses to grow and to attract inward investment.
-This will include a range of locations to meet different business needs, including edge-of-centre sites
+This will include a range of locations to meet different business needs, including edge-ofcentre sites.
 Medway Council will investigate acquisition and investment opportunities, leading by example in securing high-value employment space.

 We will seek optimised use of the railway line from Hoo junction to the Isle of Grain, supporting intensified usages.
-We will ensure business needs inform the transport requirements of new developments.

-We will secure and promote the highest possible broadband speeds across Medway and, in particular, in concentrated employment zones.
+We will secure and promote the highest possible broadband speeds across Medway and, in particular, in concentrated employment zones recognising broadband speeds as a modern foundation of success.